 To round off, and thinking ahead to the fast-approaching festive season, the rich jewel tones and opulent materials of the Palazzo Collection are also the perfect backdrop for a warm, sophisticated Christmas decorating scheme.
 Crucially, though, to avoid the ‘traffic light’ effect pick just one colour as the foundation for your seasonal decorations, like the emerald scheme above, or the gold scheme below.
 And then go as maximalist as you like for full festive fabulousness.
 Hey, maybe winter isn’t so bad after all.

-Browse the whole Palazzo Collection here.
-If you’re planning an interiors redesign but aren’t sure where to start the John Lewis & Partners Home Design Service is available for anyone who’d like help to find a look (maximalist or not) that suits their style and budget.
+Good to know – if you’re planning an interiors redesign but aren’t sure where to start the John Lewis & Partners Home Design Service is available for anyone who’d like help to find a look (maximalist or not) that suits their style and budget.

 Also, don’t forget that their handy Click & Collect service (my favourite) is free for orders over £30 and you get free home delivery for orders over £50.